iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ut.covid19.exposurenotifications___minted150004/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.ut.covid19.exposurenotifications 1 reviews"/>
 </p>

+> Grose invasion of privacy<br> :date: __2021-02-26 16:18:34__

+> No one is even a tiny bit concerned as to how this app works......really?<br> :date: __2021-02-26 04:18:09__

+> Violation of HIPPA.
+My medical history is none of your business.
+You thought your phone was tracking you before?
+Wear a mask and mind your own.<br> :date: __2021-02-25 17:19:14__

+> You have to have bluetooth on and location on all the time.
+B.S.<br> :date: __2021-02-24 19:25:47__

+> Let's you know if you've been exposed to the China Flu!!!
+You only have a 99.7% chance to live!!
+Oh no!!!
+Much scary!!
+Better give up your freedoms and hide behind 13 masks if you want to survive!!!<br> :date: __2021-02-23 18:14:02__

 > Very intrusive.
 Runs during phone calls.
 It also drains my battery.<br> :date: __2021-02-21 07:28:36__